nandhakumar2611/mindx-inventory-docs/docs/purchaseorder/other-action.md

 - On the Details page, click the option to **PDF/Print**.
   Choose to download as PDF or directly print the document.

+!!! example "Insight"

       Having a printed copy of your purchase orders helps keep your records organized and provides a physical reference for your transactions.

 ## **Mail the Purchase Order**